George Kennedy: Acting career

-He also starred in two television series: Sarge, which aired from 1971 to 1972 on NBC, and The Blue Knight, a CBS series that ran for 24 episodes from 1975 to 1976.
+He also starred in two television series: Sarge, which aired from 1971 to 1972 and The Blue Knight from 1975 to 1976.

 Kennedy starred in two Japanese productions, Junya Satō's Proof of the Man in 1977 and Kinji Fukasaku's Virus in 1980.
 Both films were produced by Haruki Kadokawa and featured extensive international casts and shooting locations.
-Although Proof of the Man was only released theatrically in Japan and Virus saw a financially unsuccessful truncated cut in the U.S., Kennedy was highly enthusiastic towards his involvement.
+Although Proof of the Man was only released theatrically in Japan and Virus saw a financially unsuccessful truncated cut in the U.S., Kennedy was highly enthusiastic about his involvement.

-In 1984, Kennedy starred opposite Bo Derek in the box-office bomb Bolero.
-His other films during the 1980s included Savage Dawn, The Delta Force and Creepshow 2, before playing a top supporting role in the comedy film The Naked Gun: From the Files of Police Squad! in 1988, playing Captain Ed Hocken opposite Leslie Nielsen's comical cop Frank Drebin.
-There were two sequels in which Kennedy again co-starred.
+In 1984, Kennedy starred with Bo Derek in the box-office bomb Bolero.
+His other films during the 1980s included Savage Dawn, The Delta Force and Creepshow 2.
+He played Captain Ed Hocken in all three entries of The Naked Gun film trilogy (1988, 1991, 1994) alongside Leslie Nielsen, Priscilla Presley and O. J. Simpson.

-In 1990, Kennedy appeared in the Korean film Mayumi directed by Shin Sang-ok who was best known for having been kidnapped with actress and wife Choi Eun-hee by North Korean leader Kim Jong-il.
-Mayumi was Shin's attempt at re-entering the South Korean film industry and was the country's submission for the Best Foreign Language Film at the 63rd Academy Awards, but it was not accepted as a nominee.
-Despite featuring Kennedy, it saw no wide release outside of South Korea and was ultimately a domestic box office failure.
+In 1990, Kennedy appeared in the Korean film Mayumi directed by Shin Sang-ok.
+Despite featuring Kennedy, it saw no wide release outside of South Korea and was ultimately a box-office failure.

-On television, Kennedy starred as Carter McKay in the CBS prime time serial Dallas (1978–1991), appearing from 1988 to 1991.
-From the mid- to late-1990s, he promoted "Breathasure" tablets in radio and television commercials.
+On television, Kennedy starred as Carter McKay in the TV series Dallas (1978–1991), appearing from 1988 to 1991.
+From the mid-to-late 1990s, he promoted "BreathAsure" antacid tablets in radio and television commercials.
 Around this time, he reprised his role as McKay in the television films Dallas: J.R.
 Returns and Dallas: War of the Ewings.
-In the late 1970s, Kennedy also appeared as a celebrity guest on the television game show Match Game.
+In the late 1970s, Kennedy also appeared as a celebrity guest on the game show Match Game.

 In 1998, he voiced Brick Bazooka for the film Small Soldiers.
-He then made several independent films, before making a 2003 comeback to television in the soap opera The Young and the Restless, playing the character Albert Miller, the biological father to legendary character Victor Newman.
-In 2005, he made a cameo appearance in the film Don't Come Knocking, playing the director of an ill-fated western.
+He then made several independent films, before making a 2003 comeback to television in The Young and the Restless, playing the character Albert Miller, the biological father to character Victor Newman.
+In 2005, he made a cameo in the film Don't Come Knocking, playing the director of an ill-fated western.

 Kennedy made his final film appearance in The Gambler (2014) as Ed, the dying grandfather of Mark Wahlberg's Jim Bennett.
 His role lasts for less than two minutes during the film's opening scene, wherein Ed (moments before his death) bequeaths the responsibilities of patriarch to a heartbroken Jim.